Angular momentum of vortex-core Majorana zero modes: Discussion and outlook

 The interplay of $n_X$ and $n_\Delta$ enables $f\pm if$ superconducting states with Chern numbers $C=\pm3$, which goes beyond the original Fu--Kane proposal limited to $p\pm ip$ with $C=\pm1$.
-Indeed, the windings of the Dirac cone and order parameter either cooperate or compete for an electron-like, respectively hole-like Fermi surface.
+Indeed, the windings of the Dirac cone and order parameter either cooperate or compete depending on whether the Fermi surface is electron-like or hole-like.
 Interestingly, the angular momentum of the MZM is unrelated to the Chern number.
 In particular, the topological transition occurring when the Fermi surface changes from electron-like to hole-like does not affect the vortex MZM qualitatively.

 From the point of view of practical applications, we have argued that the topological protection of vortex MZMs for $d+id$ order parameters is generically weak, because the hard gap $\Delta_\mathrm{F}$ providing the actual protection is much smaller than the maximum $d$-wave gap $\Delta_d$.
 In Ref.~\cite{Mercado.2022}, the proposed $d+id$ vortex MZMs were dubbed ``high-temperature Majorana zero modes'', suggesting that the high critical temperature of the cuprate material with its large $d$-wave gap would provide a robust protection.
-This was ignoring the smallness of the cuprate order parameter for small momenta, which results in a value $\Delta_\mathrm{F}\ll\Delta_d$ for the twisted cuprate bilayer near the center of the Brillouin zone.
+This ignores the smallness of the cuprate order parameter for small momenta, which results in a value $\Delta_\mathrm{F}\ll\Delta_d$ for the twisted cuprate bilayer near the center of the Brillouin zone.
 As an illustration, we estimate $\Delta_\mathrm{F}$ for the proposed setup, which involves the topological insulator Bi$_2$Se$_3$ proximitized by a twisted bilayer cuprate \cite{Mercado.2022}.
 The lattice parameter of Bi$_2$Se$_3$ is $\sim4$~\AA{}, $v\sim3$~eV~\AA{}, and $\mu$ is limited to $\sim250$~meV \cite{Zhang.2009}.
 Assuming ideal proximity transfer with $\Delta_d=45$~meV, one gets the most optimistic estimate $\Delta_\mathrm{F}\sim1$~meV.